Full Tilt (novel): Plot

 Brothers Blake and Quinn are with friends Russ and Maggie at an amusement park.
 13-year-old Quinn is a bit more daring and adventurous than his 16-year-old brother, which leads him to wear obscene hats and want to ride the most high-octane roller coasters such as the Kamikaze.
 Later on in the evening, Blake ends up talking to a girl named Cassandra at a game stand who convinces him to play a game of ball toss.
 Having won, he receives a ticket from Cassandra to another amusement park that's invite-only and open through the night.
 Cassandra mysteriously vanishes from the park shortly after, and a bearded bald man is now there instead, who has no idea about anyone named Cassandra.
 As Blake and Quinn return home, their mother surprises them by announcing her engagement to her boyfriend.
 Blake accepts his soon to be stepfather but Quinn angrily storms off.

 That night, Quinn mysteriously falls into a coma-like state.
 Looking at Quinn, Blake swears he can see carnival lights in Quinn's eyes.
 He also discovers the ticket given to him by Cassandra missing.
 Blake drives back to the park with Maggie and Russ and find a hidden path along the way.
 They arrive at the ravine and discover that Blake's hunch was right, when they discover a hidden amusement park.
 Despite not having an invitation anymore, they are let in.
-After entering, they find out that they must ride seven rides by dawn in order to be let out.
-Failure to do so means they will be trapped at the park forever.

 As he goes on the rides, he discovers that they are anything but the ordinary rides found at theme parks.
 Rides start simple, but turn into lifelike experiences with a very real chance of dying.
 For example, a ride based on Kamikaze fighters places the rider into real planes that really do crash, killing the rider unless he or she finds a way out of the cockpit.
 To Blake's horror, he discovers that if you "die" on a ride, you are absorbed into it.
 Having been separated from his friends, Blake runs into Cassandra and confronts her about why she invited him to the park.
-Instead of answering the question, Blake is put into his next ride.
+Instead of answering the question, Blake is put into his next ride: bumper cars where riders are encouraged to hit other riders into lethal traps.

 Here, he finds his brother Quinn and attempts to warn him of the dangers of the park.
 Quinn, enjoying the life-or-death thrill of the ride, refuses to believe Blake.
 As a result, Quinn runs away from Blake after finishing the ride.
+Blake's third ride has him meet an affable bartender during a rest stop, who warns Blake that he and his friends must ride seven rides by dawn in order to be let out.
+Failure to do so means they will be trapped at the park forever.